AveryData/AveryData.github.io/_learning/finance.md

 Also, would you want 100% of $1 or 50% of $1,000.
 The answer: 50%!
 But IRR suggests differently.

-IRR and NPV usually give the same answer, unless non-convential cash flows (sign changes more than once) and mutually exlusive proejcts.
+IRR and NPV usually give the same answer, unless non-conventional cash flows (sign changes more than once) and mutually exclusive projects.

+Use IRR function in Excel.

+Combined IRR

 ###### Payback Period